djalbat/easy-navigation/README.md

 Note the use of the grid template areas.
 These are not present on the accordion and associated navigation by default and must be added with custom styles.
 Here is an example of styling the associated navigation:

 ```
-import { AccordionNavigation } from "easy-accordion";
+import { AccordionNavigation } from "easy-navigation";

 export default withStyle(AccordionNavigation)`